Ethan T. Saffle

 OverviewAI-generated summary

-Ethan T. Saffle's research investigates the cross-generational effects of stress in amphibians.
-His work specifically examines how stress experienced by captive adult amphibians impacts their released offspring.
-This research contributes to the broader understanding of behavioral and physiological responses to environmental stressors across generations.
+Ethan T. Saffle's research focuses on the cross-generational effects of stress in amphibians, specifically examining how stress experienced by captive adult amphibians impacts their released offspring.
+His work investigates physiological and behavioral changes that may be passed down through generations.

 Metrics